G8TIC/radar/MESSAGE_FORMAT.md

 ### Atag

-The Authentication tag (Atag) is a 64-bit/8-byte truncacted HMAX-SHA256 of the message for integrity checking.
+The Authentication tag (Atag) is a 64-bit truncacted HMAX-SHA256 of the message for integrity checking (little endian).